-This certificate requires self-paced online pre-conference coursework, attendance at the DT&L Conference (including 3-hour virtual face-to-face certificate session) and post-conference coursework which includes the completion of a final project.
+This collaborative certificate requires online asynchronous pre-conference coursework, attendance at the DT&L Conference (including a virtual 3-hour face-to-face certificate session) and post-conference coursework which includes the completion of a final project.

 At a glance

-Estimated total time: 50 hours (approx. 30 hours of online coursework + 20 hours attending the DT&L Conference including the virtual face-to-face certificate session).
+Estimated total time: 40 hours (approx. 20 hours of online coursework + 20 hours attending the DT&L Conference, including the virtual face-to-face certificate session and reflective activity).